 Bed Bug Precautions

-Tips to Avoid Ann Arbor Bed Bugs When Traveling
+Tips to Avoid Farmington Hills Bed Bugs When Traveling

 - Check luggage before packing and unpacking – Check your clothes for bed bugs as well as any zipped compartments.
 Upon your return home, re-check your luggage before unpacking to avoid spreading bed bugs to your home.
 Make sure to examine your luggage carefully as you pack up to return home.